 Yet that is exactly how most multi-location practices operate.
 They acquire a new office, inherit whatever software it was running, and suddenly the "centralized dashboard" they were promised lives in a spreadsheet someone updates on Fridays.

-Here is what actually works for multi-site dental operations in 2026, based on TMR research into platform capabilities, DSO adoption, and the operational challenges that kill efficiency at scale.
+Here is what actually works for multi-site dental operations in 2026, based on TMR research into platform capabilities, DSO adoption, and the operational challenges that erode efficiency at scale.

 The Core Problem: Data Silos Will Eat Your Margins

-Before we talk about vendors, let us name the real enemy.
+Before we talk about vendors, let us name the real challenge.
 Multi-location dental groups fail at software not because they pick the wrong product, but because they underestimate three challenges:

 - Software fragmentation -- Different versions of PMS or imaging at each office make performance analysis and data-driven decisions nearly impossible.